-Duach King of west Munster, he took refuge at the Skelligs rock.
+Duach King of west Munster, he took refuge at Skellig Michael.
 When pursued by Aengus, King of Munster, Duach fled for his life to this isolated island off the Atlantic coast of Kerry.

-With the introduction of Christianity to Ireland came the founding of the monastery on the rock.
+With the introduction of Christianity to Ireland came the founding of the monastery on Skellig Michael.
 Although it is not known who is the founder of the monastery, tradition gives it to St. Fionan.
 The monastery consisted of a small enclosure of stone huts and oratories, which still stand to this day on the island.

-Although isolated the Skelligs and its monks did not escape being attacked by the Vikings and in 795AD, the Skelligs was under attack from Scandinavia.
+Although isolated Skellig Michael and its monks did not escape being attacked by the Vikings and in 795AD, Skellig Michael was under attack from the Vikings.
 Early Irish manuscripts give little information on these attacks.